dkauf42/bayota/README.md

 solution_data_frame = solution_dict['solution_df']
 ```

+#### 📓 From a jupyter notebook
+The approach to use in a notebook is the same as the python prompt.\
+Some example notebooks are provided in the bin/jnotebooks/ directory.

-### Cleaning up after intallation and runs
+## Cleaning up after intallation and runs

 --- To remove build files created by "`python setup.py install`" or to remove temporary files created in the project home during a run:

 ```
 python setup.py clean
 ```

-#### 📓 From a jupyter notebook
-The approach to use in a notebook is the same as the python prompt.\
-Some example notebooks are provided in the bin/jnotebooks/ directory.

 # 🚮️ How do I uninstall?